-- 1. Australian Evidence: A practice that is supported by published peer reviewed research conducted in Australia.
-Typically, the supporting evidence would be published in a scientific journal but could also include studies submitted for higher degrees. - 2.
-Overseas Evidence: A practice that is supported by published peer reviewed research conducted overseas.
+- Australian evidence: A practice that is supported by published peer reviewed research conducted in Australia.
+Typically, the supporting evidence would be published in a scientific journal but could also include studies submitted for higher degrees and Meat and Livestock Australia research reports. - 2.
+Overseas evidence: A practice that is supported by published peer reviewed research, or university research reports, conducted overseas.
 This distinction has been made as there are some intrinsic differences between the industries in different countries and continents that might not enable direct application of the findings from this evidence to the Australian feedlot sector. - 3.
-Registration Evidence: A practice supported by research done in Australia and submitted to the Australian Pesticides and Veterinary Medicines Authority (APVMA) for product registration.
-These studies frequently use small numbers in experimental settings and are not subject to broader review and publication. - 4.
-Anecdotal Evidence: The reliability of this evidence is variable.
-It can be based on controlled research that has not been published or observations of population data. - 5.
-Minimal Evidence or Untested: This might include practices that have been adopted in the past but the basis for this adoption is now unknown.
+Registration evidence: A practice supported by research done in Australia and submitted to the Australian Pesticides and Veterinary Medicines Authority (APVMA) for product registration.
+These studies frequently use small numbers in experimental settings and are not subject to broader review and publication. - Anecdotal evidence: The reliability of this evidence is variable.
+It can be based on controlled research that has not been published or observations of population data (noted in the text as pers. comm., personal communication). - 5.
+Minimal evidence or Untested: This might include practices that have been adopted in the past but the basis for this adoption is now unknown.
 This classification also includes practices that have not been subjected to scientific evaluation.